nico-incubiq/pokedex/README.md

 ### Subscriptions
 - FunTranslations has a paid plan which lifts the rate limiting, this would be to consider for production.

+### Circuit breaker
+- Implement the circuit breaker pattern to alleviate the negative impact of downstream APIs being down